LWilsonDev/beethoven-memory-game/README.md

 ## Deployment

 I deployed this app using [Github pages](https://pages.github.com/) I pushed the code to Github (I already had the repository as I used Github for version control).
 I then adjusted the repository settings to allow the page to be published on Github Pages.
+I assigned a custom domain and configured the DNS to support HTTPS

+#### Usage

+- This game is intended for educational purposes and is not intended for commercial usage.

 ## Credits

 ### Photos
 - Beethoven image: https://www.wpclipart.com/famous/composers/Beethoven/Beethoven_light.png.html
-- Scores provided by Raphael Petri
+- Scores kindly provided by Raphael Petri

 ### Sounds
-- MP3's compiled by Raphael Petri from royalty-free recordings
+- MP3's kindly compiled by Raphael Petri from royalty-free recordings in the public domain.

 ### Acknowledgements